SGKuksov/cnced/README.md

-# hot_kupon
+# cnced

-Site of coupons aggregator
+E-commerce of industrial equipment